All Saints' Church, Northampton: The new church

 After the fire, Charles II gave a thousand tons of timber for the rebuilding of All Hallows' Church, and one tenth of the money collected for the rebuilding of the town was allocated to the rebuilding of All Hallows', under the management of the King's Lynn architect, Henry Bell and Edward Edwards.
 Bell was resident in Northampton at the time, and he set to rebuild the church in a manner similar to Sir Christopher Wren's designs.

 The central medieval tower survived the fire, as did the crypt.
 The new church of All Saints' was built east of the tower in an almost square plan, with a chancel to the east and a north and south narthex flanking the tower.

 Visitors enter the church through the existing tower into a barrel vaulted nave.
 At the centre is a dome, supported on four Ionic columns, which is lit by a lantern above.
 The barrel vault extends into the aisles from the dome in a Greek-cross form, leaving four flat ceilings in the corners of the church.
 The church is well lit by plain glass windows in the aisles and originally there was a large east window in the chancel, that is now covered by a reredos.
 The plasterwork ceiling is finely decorated, and the barrel vaults are lit by elliptical windows.

 Present day

 All Saints' sits in the Catholic tradition of the Church of England.
 The parochial church council passed Resolutions A, B and C in 1993, after the Church of England voted to allow the ordination of women to the priesthood.
-As the parish rejects the ordination of women, it received alternative episcopal oversight from the Bishop of Richborough (currently Norman Banks).
+As the parish rejects the ordination of women, it received alternative episcopal oversight from the Bishop of Richborough (currently Luke Irvine-Capel).

 All Saints' is open from 9:00am to 5:00pm throughout the year, with extended opening on days with choral services.